PreethamNimmagadda02/FestFlow/README.md

 * **Google Gemini API**: A large language model that serves as the application's intelligent backend, handling goal decomposition and content generation.
 * **Vite**: A frontend build tool that offers a fast development server and optimized build process, enhancing developer productivity and application performance.

+### Growth Strategy

+### Phase 2: Enhanced Interactivity and User Experience

+* **Interactive Gantt Chart:** Allow users to drag and drop tasks on the Gantt chart to adjust schedules and dependencies.
+* **Notifications:** Implement a notification system to alert users of important events, such as when a task is completed or an approval is required.
+* **Improved Task Management:**
+    * Allow for the creation of sub-tasks within larger tasks.
+    * Add the ability to attach files to tasks (e.g., contracts, design mockups).
+    * Implement a search and filtering system for tasks.

+### Phase 3: Real-World Integration and Automation

+* **API Integrations:**
+    * **LogisticsCoordinatorAgent:** Connect to Google Calendar API to automatically schedule events and reminders.
+Integrate with mapping services like Google Maps for venue and travel planning.
+    * **SponsorshipOutreachAgent:** Integrate with email services like the Gmail API to allow the agent to send outreach emails directly (after user approval).
+    * **MarketingAgent:** Connect to social media APIs (e.g., Twitter, Facebook) to schedule and post promotional content.
+* **Vendor and Contact Management:** Add a dedicated section for managing contacts, such as sponsors, vendors, and team members.
+This could include contact information, communication history, and status.

+### Phase 4: Collaboration and Scalability

+* **Multi-User Collaboration:**
+    * Introduce user accounts and roles (e.g., Event Manager, Marketing Lead, Finance Officer).
+    * Implement real-time collaboration features, allowing multiple users to work on the same event plan simultaneously.
+    * Add a commenting system for tasks to facilitate team communication.
+* **Backend and Database:**
+    * Migrate from local storage to a cloud-based database like Firebase Firestore.
+This will enable data persistence across devices, real-time updates, and multi-user support.
+* **Event Templates:** Allow users to save successful event plans as templates for future use.
+This would streamline the setup process for recurring or similar events.

+### Phase 5: Advanced AI and Analytics

+* **New AI Agents:**
+    * **FinanceAgent:** An agent dedicated to managing the event budget, tracking expenses, and providing financial reports.
+    * **VendorAgent:** An agent that can research and suggest potential vendors based on the event's requirements.
+* **Learning and Adaptation:** Enhance the AI agents to learn from user feedback.
+For example, if a user frequently edits marketing copy to be more "energetic," the `MarketingAgent` could adapt its writing style in the future.
+* **Analytics Dashboard:** Create a dashboard that provides analytics and insights into the event's progress, such as:
+    * Social media engagement for marketing posts.
+    * Response rates from sponsorship emails.
+    * Budget tracking and expense analysis.
+* **Predictive Analysis:** In a more advanced stage, the AI could use data from past events to predict potential bottlenecks, suggest more efficient timelines, or forecast budget requirements.

 ## Run Locally